skyfire-xyz/skyfire-solutions-aws-news-crawler-demo/aws/api-gateway/README.md

 ## Authorizers in API Gateway

 In AWS API Gateway there are authorizers which act as security features used to control access to API endpoints.
 They function by verifying the authorization status of a request before it reaches the backend service.
+Authorizers are associated with routes in API Gateway.

 ### Authorizer Types
 1. ❌ JWT Authorizer